yangdongchao/DCASE2021Task5/README.md

 https://github.com/mboudiaf/TIM

 ##### Cite
 We have plan to submit our paper to ICASSP2022, and our paper will fisrt submit to arxiv soon.
-If you feel the code is useful for your research, please cite it and START our code.
+If you feel the code is useful for your research, please cite it and STAR our code.